International finance innovator Remitly’s $1.2 billion ‘oops’

 Indeed, Remitly got the decimal place wrong.
 It was off in its SEC filing by a factor of 10, or about $1.2 billion if you want to look at it that way.

-A spokeswoman confirmed the correct amount raised is $135 million.
+A spokeswoman confirmed the correct amount raised is $135 million and says the company is amending the filing that contained “a decimal error from a prior draft.”

-Mistakes happen, and no doubt the company will correct the filing.
-And no doubt Remitly is more precise in the hundreds of transactions it handles every day.
+No doubt Remitly is more precise in the hundreds of transactions it handles every day.
 Just remember to check where you put that decimal point.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.